Evidence & Case Studies

 • Escalation following vulnerability

-When emotional openness reliably triggers pressure, conflict, or attack rather than support.
+Moments where emotional openness reliably triggers pressure, dismissal, or attack rather than support.

 • Boundary testing over time